Obscuretone/obscuretone.github.io/public/posts/en/pieces_of_flair.md

 Lines of code, ticket counts, Jira comments, pull-request volume, story points, sprint velocity, review counts, deployment frequency, and incident counts can all be useful in narrow contexts.
 None of them is engineering value.

-The danger is not that the numbers are fake.
-The danger is that they can be real and still misleading.
+The danger is that numbers can be real and still misleading.

 A developer can write a lot of code in the wrong direction.